May is Asthma and Allergy Awareness Month.

 An allergy is when your immune system reacts to a foreign substance - something you eat, inhale into your lungs or touch.
+Mild reactions include coughing, sneezing, itchy eyes, runny nose and a scratchy throat.
+Reactions such as rashes, hives, low blood pressure, breathing trouble and asthma attacks can lead to death.
 Allergens or environmental triggers - such as smoke, mold, pet hair, and dust mites - entering the lungs trigger asthma symptoms.
-In severe cases, allergic reactions and asthma can be deadly.
-In the US, approximately 25 million people have asthma, and over 50 million people have allergies.
+Asthma causes swelling of the airways, which results in narrowing of the airways that carry air from the nose and mouth to the lungs.
+Symptoms include trouble breathing, wheezing, coughing and tightness in the chest.
+In severe cases, asthma can be deadly.
+In the US, approximately 25 million people – including more than 6 million children - have asthma, and over 50 million people have allergies.
+Allergy and asthma sufferers are sometimes forced to limit their physical activity or miss days at school and work.
 By working with a medical professional, avoiding triggers and taking medication, those with asthma and allergies can manage their symptoms and improve their quality of life.
 To learn more, please click here.